 While many royal weddings don't garner the attention of Prince William and Kate Middleton's big day, it doesn't mean that they lack in lavishness.
 Over the weekend, Prince Amedeo of Belgium tied the knot with Elisabetta Maria Rosboch von Wolkenstein in an elegant Italian ceremony.
 The pair dated for more than seven years before marrying, and the bride said "I do" to the prince in Rome while wearing a tiara and a gown with a sweeping train.

 These couples' weddings are part of a long tradition of elaborate royal weddings around the world.
-Last year, Luxembourg treated its Crown Prince Guillaume to an extravagant affair when he married Belgian Countess Stephanie de Lannoy.
+In 2012, Luxembourg treated its Crown Prince Guillaume to an extravagant affair when he married Belgian Countess Stéphanie de Lannoy.
 The celebration, which reportedly cost around $650,000 and was funded by taxpayers, spanned multiple days and included a guest list packed with kings, queens, and other royals from around the world.
 In Brunei, Princess Hajah Hafizah Sururul Bolkiah, the fifth daughter of Brunei's sultan, married Pengiran Haji Muhammad Ruzaini at her father's 1,700-room palace in front of 3,000 guests.
 A state dinner followed, and Queen Elizabeth II even sent her best wishes.